boazbk/tcs/lec_02_representation.md

 ### Representing vectors, matrices, images

 Once we can represent numbers, and lists of numbers, then we can obviously represent _vectors_ (which are just lists of numbers).
-Similarly, we can represent lists of lists and so in particular _matrices_.
+Similarly, we can represent lists of lists, and thus in particular  can represent _matrices_.
 To represent an image, we can represent the color at each pixel by a list of three numbers corresponding to the intensity of Red, Green and Blue.^[We can restrict to three basic colors since ([most](https://en.wikipedia.org/wiki/Tetrachromacy)) humans only have three types of cones in their retinas.
 We would have needed 16 basic colors to represent colors visible to the [Mantis Shrimp](https://en.wikipedia.org/wiki/Mantis_shrimp).]
-Thus an image of $n$ pixels would be represented of a list of $n$ such length-three lists.
+Thus an image of $n$ pixels would be represented by a list of $n$ such length-three lists.
 A video can be represented as a list of images.^[Of course these representations are rather wasteful and [much](https://en.wikipedia.org/wiki/JPEG) [more](https://en.wikipedia.org/wiki/H.264/MPEG-4_AVC) compact representations are typically used for images and videos, though this will not be our concern in this course.]

 ### Representing graphs